 In the post-retrofit case, it is assumed that night covers are installed on the cases during the nights from midnight to 6:00 AM.
 During the day, the cases are uncovered and the total cooling load for each bin can be given by:

-Qpost-retrofitton-hours=Qbaseline-infiltration Btuh×Daytimebin-hrs12,000 Btuhton+ (Qbaseline-infiltration Btuh-Qreduced-infiltration Btuh)×Nighttimebin-hrs12,000 Btuhton
+QpostRetrofitton_hours=QbaselineInfiltration Btuh×Daytimebin_hrs12,000 Btuhton+ (QbaselineInfiltration Btuh-QreducedInfiltration Btuh)×Nighttimebin_hrs12,000 Btuhton

 Equation 153

-Steps 2 through 7 are repeated in the post-retrofit case to calculate the post-retrofit energy and demand usage.
+These steps are repeated in the post-retrofit case to calculate the post-retrofit energy and demand usage.

 The energy savings were determined as the difference between the baseline energy use and post-retrofit energy use: